-- (1) The Council administers this Agreement and may, for the guidance of employers and employees, issue rulings, provided those rulings are consistent with the provisions of this Agreement and the Act. - (2) Job Descriptions and related minimums for EBU job categories as listed in Schedule 7 will be implemented once the grading exercise is finalised and approved by Council.
-In addition this will include any other job categories that will be graded as part of the delegated process to the Outstanding Wage Matters Committee and the subsequent approval by Council.
+(1) The Council administers this Agreement and may, for the guidance of employers and employees, issue rulings, provided those rulings are consistent with the provisions of this Agreement and the Act.

 69. Expenses of the Council

 - (1) The expenses of the Council must be defrayed from money obtained in terms of this clause. - (2) Employees for whom minimum wages are prescribed an amount equivalent to 0,4 percent per week of an employee's normal basic weekly wage shall be deducted by an employer from the wage of every employee, including a part-time employee, a relief employee and a temporary employee of a temporary employment service, in his or its employ who works one or more days in a week.
 To the amount so deducted the employer shall add a like amount and pay the total by not later than the 20th day of each month following that to which it relates, at the Head Office of the Council at Road Freight House, 31 De Korte Street, Braamfontein, Johannesburg.